 Maryland Student Defense Lawyer

 If you’re a student in Maryland and you’re found guilty of a crime, it could affect your ability to obtain financial aid in future semesters, or even your status as a student within the school in which you’re enrolled, depending on the severity of the crime and its resulting penalties.
-Therefore, it’s imperative that you seek the legal assistance of an experienced Maryland student defense attorney as soon as possible.
-Doing so will give you the best possible chance of maintaining your innocence, receiving a favorable outcome in court and proceeding with your academic life as normal.
+Therefore, it’s imperative that you seek the legal assistance of an experienced Maryland student defense attorney as soon as possible as doing so will give you the best possible chance of maintaining your innocence, receiving a favorable outcome in court and proceeding with your academic life as normal.
 To discuss your case and begin building a defense, call and schedule a consultation with a Maryland defense attorney today.
 En Español.

 Penalties Students Face

 The most common issue that students face as a result of criminal charges are sanctioned by the university or institution they are attending.
 For example, at the University of Maryland, if a student was charged with a crime, it used to be the case that the offense had to take place on school grounds in order for the person to be subject to disciplinary action by the school.
 However, the school recently changed their policy regarding that issue to say that now, as long as they are students at the school, the school can take action against them for the crime even if it occurred off campus.

 This change was made at the University of Maryland and other schools in an effort to address issues of parties and drug use that were happening in off-campus housing.
 These events were attended by students of the university, but the school itself did not have jurisdiction over what those individuals were doing.
-That has changed in the last couple of years and now the university can take its own action, including suspension, expulsion, or other forms of disciplinary action, against the students which make it important an MD student defense attorney is contacted.
+That has changed in the last couple of years and now the university can take its own action, including suspension, expulsion, or other forms of disciplinary action, against the students which make it important that an MD student defense attorney is contacted.